ChristophSheep/christophreif.github.io/sustain.md

 ### Abstract

-Abstract is the power you need to make a sustainable code.
-Because you don't know the future.
-But if you make an abstract data type for instance Animal you can later add Dogs, Lions, Birds, Cats whatever.
-All these objects fit into the abstract type Animal.
-And the most abstract data type is an Object.
-And the all most abstract data type are list of bytes.
-So called byte streams.
-In Unix everything is a file (a stream of bytes).
+Abstraction is the power you need to create sustainable code because you don't know the future.
+But if you create an abstract data type, say animal, you can later add concrete types like dogs, birds, bats, whatever you need.
+All of these objects fit into the abstract type of an animal.
+And the most abstract data type is an object with attributes.
+And the most abstract data type are lists of bytes.
+So-called byte streams.
+In Unix, everything is a file or a stream of bytes.
+That's why.

 #### Layers of Abstraction